rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 #### How do I configure my Rackspace Cloud Backups?

-You set up your backups in the Rackspace Cloud Backup Control Panel.
+You set up your backups in the Rackspace [Cloud Control Panel](http://login.rackspace.com).

+Select **Rackspace Cloud** from the **Select a Product** drop-down menu, then select **Backups**.

-If you need to create a new Backup, click the System you want to back up, and then the **Create Backup** button.
-If you already have a Backup and want to re-configure it, click the gear icon next to the Backup name and select **Configure Backup**.
-See our page on [Configuring a Backup through Backup Actions](/how-to/rackspace-cloud-backup-backup-actions) for more information.
+If you need to create a new backup, click the System that you want to back up, and then click **Create Backup**.
+If you already have a backup and want to re-configure it, click the gear icon next to the backup name and select **Configure Backup**.
+See [Configuring a Backup through Backup Actions](/how-to/rackspace-cloud-backup-backup-actions) for more information.

-Backups can be set to run hourly, daily, weekly, or on demand (manually).
+You can set backups to run hourly, daily, weekly, or on demand (manually).

 Read more about [Scheduling your Backup](/how-to/rackspace-cloud-backup-backup-actions)